wizo06/japanese/docs/index.md

 # Home

+!!! danger "STOP RIGHT THERE"
+    Before you proceed to learn Japanese grammar from this guide, please do yourself a favor and read this page first.
+It's only a 10 minutes read.
+The following information in this page assumes that the reader wants to achieve high level of fluency.

-Let's first talk about learning (and acquiring) languages in general.
+Let's first talk about learning (and acquiring) languages in general. .

 ## Acquiring a language

-!!! info
+???+ info
     For a more in-depth explanation of the **methodology** for acquiring a new language, refer to [TheMoeWay](https://learnjapanese.moe/) and/or [Refold](https://refold.la/).
 Those are just general guidelines, and you don't have to follow everything to the letter.

 The short version of the methodology is the following: **get as much as input as you can, i.e. immersion**.